 I bike to work and try to bike home.
 It’s often the only exercise I get through the day.
 It is also meditative (I usually think of blog posts on my bike ride).
 If I bike to and from work, it’s an entire hour out in the fresh air.

-I also bike everywhere to save a few minutes on places that are really close by but would be annoying to walk to.
+I also bike everywhere to save a few minutes on places that are really close by but would be annoying to walk to (there’s that Type-A resurfacing).
 It’s really hard to stay stressed when you’re on a bike in the sunshine for half an hour.
 Nearly everyone is Vitamin D-deprived, and getting more sun is a great pick-me-up.

 During the Day

 13. Having all sorts of pick me ups in the office.

 I always have red lipstick because seeing red puts you in a better mood.
 I have my favorite perfumes in my office because, the same thing with smelling something beautiful.
 I have lotion for my face so it doesn’t get too dry.
 I have dry shampoo and hair oil so my hair will look ok.
 I have hand sanitizer because, well, that’s just good sense.

 I have things in my office that make me happy.
 I spend a lot of time there so it just makes good sense to have a way of picking myself up and feeling good about myself throughout the day.